Security-Card-Game/seccardgamecli/README.md

 * create a deck while specifying how many cards to use in total and how many cards from which type
 * maybe even create a simple GUI to show the drawn cards - you will still need a dice and keep track of resources ;)

+## Known issues

+### Windows

+* editing of a card opens the editor but changes are not propagated - so editing is broken

 ## Why in rust?

 Because I want to learn it ;)